- 1 Quick View of services in Crater Lake National Park

-The entrance fee for Crater Lake National Park is $10 per family car, good for 7 days.
+The entrance fee for Crater Lake National Park changes, please check the park website.
 The rate is higher for commercial vehicles.
 Your fees are put to work improving visitor services and facilities.

 A self-serve gas station at Mazama Village is open May 21 through October 13.

 If you lose or find an item, contact a ranger at either visitor center or call the park dispatch office at 541-594-3060.

 Cell phone coverage in the park is spotty.
 Pay phones are located outside the Mazama Village Store, inside the Steel Visitor Center (open 9:00 a.m.-5:00 p.m.), and inside Crater Lake Lodge.